HisarCS/PiWarsTurkeyRobotLibrary/README.md

 while True:
 	lx, ly = controller.readLeftJoystickValues()
-	rightSpeed = motors.controllerDataToMotorData(lx, -ly, True)
+	rightSpeed = motors.convertControllerDataToMotorData(lx, -ly, True)
-	leftSpeed = motors.controllerDataToMotorData(lx, -ly, False)
+	leftSpeed = motors.convertControllerDataToMotorData(lx, -ly, False)

 	motors.setSpeeds(rightSpeed, leftSpeed)
 ```
 The above code initializes the motors and the controller and goes into a while loop.
-Inside the loop, the ```controllerDataToMotorData()```function is used to get the speed values for the motors.
+Inside the loop, the ```convertControllerDataToMotorData()```function is used to get the speed values for the motors.
 The y value is set to negative because on PS3 controllers specifically forwards on the joystick returns negative values.

 ServoControl
 -